 Lee, S., Chung, J. E., & Park.
-N. (in press).
+N. (2018).
 Network environments and well-being: An examination of personal network structure, social capital, and perceived social support.
 Health Communication.

 Park, Y. J., & Chung, J. E. (2017).
 Health privacy as sociotechnical capital.
 Computers in Human Behavior, 76, 227-236.

 Chung, J. E. (2017).
 Retweeting in health promotion: Analysis of tweets about breast cancer awareness month.
 Computers in Human Behavior, 74, 112-119.

 Chung, J. E. (2016).
 A smoking cessation campaign on Twitter: Understanding the use of Twitter and identifying major players in a health campaign.
 Journal of Health Communication, 21(5), 517-526.

 Park.
 N., Lee, S., & Chung, J. E. (2016).
 Uses of cellphone texting: An integration of motivations, usage patterns, and psychological outcomes.
 Computers in Human Behavior, 62, 712-719.

 Lee, S., Chung, J. E. & Park.
 N. (2016).
 Linking cultural capital with subjective well-being and social support: The role of communication networks.
 Social Science Computer Review, 34(2), 172-196.

 Chung, J. E. (2015).
 Antismoking campaign videos on YouTube and audience response: Application of social media assessment metrics.
 Computers in Human Behavior, 51, 114-121.

 Chung, J. E. (2014).
 Medical dramas and viewer perception of health: Testing cultivation effects.
 Human Communication Research, 40(3), 333-349.